mfcandan/ExpressSmallApps/README.md

 # ExpressSmallApps
  This repo contains smaller apps built with express.js

-1-) Express starter: This app contains basic api for read & update.
+1-) Express Starter: This app contains basic api for read & update.